It's a criminal offence

-Q: I recently bought a new gun and forgot to inform the police within the required seven-day gun notification period to add it to my licence.
+Q: Nearly two months ago I bought a new gun.
+I had a lot of other stuff going on at the time and to be honest, I forgot to inform the police within the required seven-day gun notification period so that it could be added to my licence.
 I have now sent the police the required paperwork but it is six weeks since I bought the gun.
 Should I call the police to notify them of this or is a letter ok?
+And am I likely to lose my firearms licence over this?

 Bill Harriman advises: It is a criminal offence to fail to notify the acquisition or disposal of a shotgun.